Journalism and Media Studies B.A. Degree Map

 The print news media are still some of the most important sources of information in our society, and most journalism graduates will begin their careers in newspapers, magazines and related media jobs.
 At NMSU, all journalism students will learn basic news writing and will have the opportunity to gain advanced experience in news reporting and publishing for both print and online journals.
 Courses in news editing, print media design and multimedia round out preparation for careers in print media.
 In addition to working for Kokopelli, the journalism department’s own online news publication, internships at regional newspapers and magazines provide real-world experience opportunities that will lead to success after graduation.

 The Department of Journalism and Media Studies offers a full sequence of photojournalism courses that incorporate the tools and concepts of visual journalism by utilizing still photography, writing, slideshows and video.

 We emphasize strong graphic skills as well as strong storytelling skills, encouraging students to report on their communities and, as they gain confidence, the world at large.
 Our program is driven by the idea that images and words are natural allies and to use them both with a high degree of precision and skill is a process that requires learning the language of vision.
 Using this language well enhances any publication’s intention of clear and readable communication about news and ideas that matter to journalism consumers.

 Public Relations / Strategic Communications

-The NMSU Journalism and Mass Communications Department provides entry-level PR skills with specific coursework in writing, editing, reporting, photography, broadcasting, technology convergence, research and applied internships to assist journalism majors seeking PR careers.
+The NMSU Journalism and Media Studies Department provides entry-level PR skills with specific coursework in writing, editing, reporting, photography, broadcasting, technology convergence, research and applied internships to assist journalism majors seeking PR careers.
 Public Relations practitioners are communication specialists hired by organizations to perform and advise on a variety of communications tasks.